 No. If you are able to perform the basic functions of your job, and do not request any change in your job duties, you must be permitted to keep doing your job at all times during pregnancy.
 If you voluntarily request a modification of your job duties, then an employer must treat the request the same as other similar requests made by temporarily-disabled employees.
 An employer also cannot move you to another position or otherwise change your job because of anyone's prejudices against pregnant workers.

 An employer may not single out pregnancy-related conditions for special procedures to determine an employee's ability to work or to perform certain tasks.
 However, an employer may use any procedure used to screen other employees' ability to work.
 For example, if an employer requires its employees to submit a doctor's statement concerning their lifting requirements before being excused from heavy lifting, the employer may require employees affected by pregnancy related conditions to submit such statements.
+Employers must hold open your job for the same length of time as they would for employees on sick or disability leave.

 If your company grants leave to other temporarily disabled employees, it must also grant you leave for the period of time you are disabled by pregnancy and its related conditions.
 Unfortunately, if other temporarily disabled workers are not entitled to leave or benefits, then neither are pregnant women or temporarily physically disabled new mothers, unless they are entitled to leave under the FMLA.
 Nothing in Title VII requires an employer to provide disability leave or pay medical or hospital coverage to any worker.